Yoshi's Cookie

 Yoshi's Cookie (Note: Known in Japan as Yoshi no Cookie (ヨッシーのクッキー, Yosshī no Kukkī)) is a 1992 tile-matching puzzle video game developed by Tose and published by Nintendo for the NES and Game Boy platforms in 1992.
-A Super NES version was released the following year, developed and published by Bullet-Proof Software.
+A SNES version was released the following year, developed and published by Bullet-Proof Software.
+The game received generally positive reviews from critics, with praise for its simple but addictive gameplay and its presentation.

 Gameplay

 Yoshi's Cookie is a tile-matching video game in which the player is given a playing field populated with cookies of several types, arranged in a rectangular grid.
 The main objective of each level is to clear the playing field of all the cookies.
 The player mixes and matches the cookies such that entire rows or columns consist only of cookies of the same type.
 The player controls a cursor on the grid that is used to rotate individual lines in a manner similar to a Rubik's Cube.
 When a single row or column contains all matching cookies, the row is cleared from the grid.
 The grid grows in size from cookies entering from the top and right sides of the playing field and a game over occurs when the grid overflows.
 A sixth cookie type, shaped like Yoshi's head, occasionally appears that acts as a wild card, used to help clear lines of any other cookie.